Suzuki reaction: Industrial applications

 The Suzuki coupling reaction is scalable and cost-effective for use in the synthesis of intermediates for pharmaceuticals or fine chemicals.
 The Suzuki reaction was once limited by high levels of catalyst and the limited availability of boronic acids.
 Replacements for halides were also found, increasing the number of coupling partners for the halide or pseudohalide as well.
-Scaled up reactions have been carried out in the synthesis of a number of important biological compounds such as CI-1034 which used a triflate and boronic acid coupling partners which was run on an 80 kilogram scale with a 95% yield.
+Scaled up reactions have been carried out in the synthesis of a number of important biological compounds such as CI-1034 which used triflate and boronic acid coupling partners which was run on an 80 kilogram scale with a 95% yield.

 Another example is the coupling of 3-pyridylborane and 1-bromo-3-(methylsulfonyl)benzene that formed an intermediate that was used in the synthesis of a potential central nervous system agent.
-The coupling reaction to form the intermediate produced (278 kilograms) in a 92.5% yield.
+The coupling reaction to form the intermediate produced 278 kilograms in a 92.5% yield.

-Significant efforts have been put into the development of heterogeneous catalysts for the Suzuki CC reaction, motivated by the performance gains in the industrial process (eliminating the catalyst separation from the substrate), and recently a Pd single atom hetereogeneous catalyst has been shown to outperform the industry default homogeneous Pd(PPh3)4 catalyst.
+Significant efforts have been put into the development of heterogeneous catalysts for the Suzuki CC reaction, motivated by the performance gains in the industrial process (eliminating the catalyst separation from the substrate), and recently a Pd single atom heterogeneous catalyst has been shown to outperform the industry default homogeneous Pd(PPh3)4 catalyst.